onwuemenejoshua/Vue.js-docs/src/content/docs/builts-in/suspense.md

 ```

-Vue Router has built-in support for <a href="https://router.vuejs.org/guide/advanced/lazy-loading.html" style="color: green; text-decoration: none;" >lazily loading components</a> using dynamic imports.
+Vue Router has built-in support for <span class="custom-link"><a href="https://router.vuejs.org/guide/advanced/lazy-loading.html" style="color: green; text-decoration: none;" >lazily loading components</a></span> using dynamic imports.
 These are distinct from async components and currently they will not trigger `<Suspense>`.
 However, they can still have async components as descendants and those can trigger `<Suspense>` in the usual way.

 ## Nested Suspense​